openfaas/faas-cli/README.md

 ### License

-This project is part of the OpenFaaS project licensed under the MIT License.
+This project is part of OpenFaaS and is licensed under the MIT License.